Skip to main content

 After an indulgent night’s sleep, you’ll wake feeling re-energised ready for another day full of tasty promise!

-As the most important meal of the day, head to The Assembly House for breakfast.
-This Georgian gem is known for its incredible themed teas, so this is the perfect opportunity to try something new.
+For the most important meal of the day, head to The Assembly House for breakfast.
+This Georgian gem is known for its incredible themed teas, so this is the perfect opportunity to try something new– we recommend booking in advance to avoid disappointment.

-Enter Beforenoon Tea (served daily, 9am – 11am)- a breakfast to be reckoned with.
+Enter Beforenoon Tea (served daily, 9am – 11.30am, £27.95pp)– a breakfast to be reckoned with.
+Maximise the best of the weather with a seat alfresco on The Assembly House’s quintessentially English green lawn.
 Start with a small fry-up, eggs benedict or smoked haddock souffle, before three tiers of breakfast-themed treats.
 Make your way from the bottom up, from the all-important cheese scone to a cornflake jam tart.
 Yum!
 And if you can’t quite fit it all in, there are boxes to take any cakes home for later!

 Treat yourself to some incredible street food on Norwich Market

-While you’re here, explore our storied streets.
-Head towards Norwich Castle (recently re-opened following a £27.5 million renovation) and see if you can spot the visitors looking down from the battlements above?
+From here, take your time exploring our fine city’s storied streets a little bit more.
+Head towards Norwich Castle (which reopened in summer 2025 following a £27.5 million renovation)- can you spot the visitors looking down from the battlements above, their silhouettes outlined against the blue beyond?

-From here, use Norwich Cathedral’s towering spire as your guide to our characterful Cathedral Quarter.
-Head through quaint Cathedral Close towards the River Wensum for a peaceful walk beneath weeping willows, explore the Harry Potter-esque monastic cloisters of our Romanesque cathedral or make your way towards cobbled Elm Hill.
-It’s the most complete medieval street in the city- and straight out of a fairytale!
+Then use Norwich Cathedral’s towering spire as your guide to our characterful Cathedral Quarter.
+Head through quaint Cathedral Close, its storybook cottages dappled in the shade of stunning magnolia trees, towards the River Wensum for a peaceful walk beneath weeping willows.
+Or explore the Harry Potter-esque monastic cloisters of our Romanesque cathedral and hear your footsteps echoing across the centuries-old, vaulted walkways.
+If you’re tempted by a tasty pitstop, above, the Refectory Cafe, awash with sunshine, promises smooth electric-roasted coffees and indulgent sweet treats.
+Under its warm wooden ceiling, absorb the history of the walls that surround you.

-Follow your nose back to Norwich Market for a late lunch.
-With many a stall serving enticing dishes like curries, chillies, New York-style sandwiches, albondigas and more, one of the best ways to experience the market is by trying a bit of everything.
+Follow your nose back to the aromas of Norwich Market for a late lunch.
+With many a stall sizzling with enticing dishes like curries, chillies, New York-style sandwiches, albondigas and more, one of the best ways to experience the market is by trying a bit of everything (which opens up even more options when you can share)!
 You won’t regret it- we promise!

 End your visit right- with a cherry beer from Sir Toby’s Beers

 And if you’re heading home by train (or perhaps you’re in the passenger seat), stay on the market to soak in Norwich’s afternoon buzz at Sir Toby’s Beers.
-This continental beer bar and bottle shop is the perfect people watching spot.
-Experience the latest craft beers from across the world, local real ales from East Anglia and we suggest trying their famous cherry beer- it packs a fruity punch!
+Experience the latest craft beers from across the world and local real ales from East Anglia at this continental beer bar and bottle shop.
+It’s also the perfect people watching spot– sunglasses at the readyPerch at the bar, crisp pint in hand, condensation speckling the glass.
+We suggest trying their famous cherry beer- it packs a fruity punch!